italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    :widths: 8 92

    * - |check-icon|
-     - The Wallet must ask the End-User for meaningful consent before a Credential is used.
-The Wallet must provide the End-User the opportunity to review any data that is shared with a Verifier.
+     - The Wallet must ask the User for meaningful consent before a Credential is used.
+The Wallet must provide the User the opportunity to review any data that is shared with a Verifier.

 After establishing trust with the Verifier, the Wallet asks for the User's consent and provides the User the opportunity to review and select the data to be presented to the Verifier.